ProjectNeura/LEADS/README.md

 22.04 LTS on a Raspberry Pi 4 Model B 8GB.
 After the OS is set up, clone the repository or download the scripts from [releases](https://github.com/ProjectNeura/LEADS/releases) (only stable releases provide scripts).

-You can simply run "[setup.sh](scripts/setup.sh)" and it will install everything for you.
+You can simply run "[setup.sh](scripts/setup.sh)" and it will install everything including LEADS for you.
 If anything goes wrong, you can also manually install everything.

 ```shell
 /bin/sh "setup.sh$(wget -O setup.sh https://raw.githubusercontent.com/ProjectNeura/LEADS/master/scripts/setup.sh)" && rm setup.sh